 2. Health Insurance for Children Only

-“Child-only” healthcare plans are individual market policies that are sold to children under the age of 19.
-Health insurance for children only, with no adults included in the policy, are not uncommon and are sold on private and public health insurance exchanges.
+“Child-only” healthcare plans are individual plans that are offered to children under the age of 19.
+Health insurance plans for children only, with no adults included in the policy, are not uncommon and are found on private health insurance websites.
 This health insurance category does not include healthcare policies that are sold to adults with children as dependents.
 Rather, child-only policies are often sold to parents whose employers don’t provide dependent coverage, or to grandparents on Medicare who are the primary caregivers for children not otherwise eligible for public programs like CHIP or Medicaid.

 Child-Only Plans: What’s Covered?